-In 2023, we published our comprehensive Poultry Welfare Approach which has 13 areas of focus to ensure the health and well-being of our chickens at all steps in the poultry supply chain.
+Our comprehensive Poultry Welfare Approach includes 13 areas of focus to ensure the health and well-being of our chickens at all steps in the poultry supply chain.
 Our approach spans hatching egg, hatchery, broiler farm, transportation, and processing operations, and is founded on comprehensive training models and a robust animal welfare auditing program, which we call "WelfareConnect".
 At the broiler level, our areas of focus include environmental enrichments, lighting, stocking density, air and litter management, antibiotic use, breed, and humane euthanasia.

 In Canada the NFACC Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens and Turkeys normally permits stocking densities of up to 31 kg/m2, or up to 38 kg/m2 if additional welfare provisions are met.
 We support the Code of Practice and in our experience, welfare outcomes do not differ between upper stocking density limits of 30 kg/m2 and 31 kg/m2.
-The proportion of birds raised at stocking densities below 31 kg/m2 increased in 2023 due to building of new barns and short-term impacts to the number of chickens produced.
-Short-term industry challenges that led to unusually high stocking densities in 2022 were also resolved in 2023.
+The proportion of birds raised at stocking densities below 31 kg/m2 decreased in 2024 due to short-term disruptions related to weather and supply as well as increased chicken growing allocations to farmers as a result of industry growth.
+Increasing chicken allocations results in more chickens being raised the same total barn space as previously, until additional barns are built over time.